 It involves sucking out small areas of fat that are hard to lose through exercise and a healthy diet.
-It's carried out on areas of the body where deposits of fat tend to collect, such as the buttocks, hips, thighs and tummy.
+It's carried out on areas of the body where deposits of fat tend to collect, such as the bottom, hips, thighs and tummy.

 The aim is to alter body shape, and the results are generally long-lasting, providing you maintain a healthy weight.

 It works best in people who are not overweight and in areas where the skin is firm and elastic.

 Liposuction carried out for cosmetic reasons is not normally available on the NHS.
 However, it's sometimes used by the NHS to treat certain health conditions, such as:

 - lymphoedema – a long-term condition that causes swelling in the arms and legs

 - lipoedema – a condition where there is an abnormal build-up of fat in the legs, bottom and thighs

 If you're considering having liposuction for cosmetic reasons, think very carefully before you go ahead.
 It can be expensive, the results cannot be guaranteed, and there are risks to consider.
 Speak to your GP about it.

 In the UK, liposuction ranges in price from about £3,000 to £8,500, depending on where you go and the body areas being treated.